distanceworkshops/distanceworkshops.github.io/intro-apr-2021.md

 The workshop instructor is [Eric Rexstad](https://www.creem.st-andrews.ac.uk/person/er26/)

 ## Timing
-In November 2020, we will offer this workshop 09-20 November between the hours of **1500 and 1700 UK time**.
-Follow this link to find the [time of day this is offered in your time zone.](https://www.timeanddate.com/worldclock/fixedtime.html?p1=3853&iso=20201109T15&msg=Introductory%20distance%20sampling%20training%20workshop%20from%20St%20Andrews&ah=2)
+In April 2021, we will offer this workshop 12-23 April between the hours of **1500 and 1730 UK time**.
+The first two hours of each session are obligatory, the last half hour is optional discussion.
+Follow this link to find the [time of day this is offered in your time zone.](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Introductory+Distance+Sampling+workshop&iso=20210412T15&p1=3853&ah=2&am=30)

 ## Enrollment limit
 The number of participants is limited to 15 to facilitate time for questions and individual assistance with the exercises.
 When one of the workshops fills, meaning participants have paid their registration fees, registration for that session will close.